HelpWithDIY HelpWithDIY HelpWithDIY

 Quartz Design Styles

-When you choose quartz, you’re getting a time-tested material that bridges traditional and contemporary styles.
+When you choose traditional quartz, you’re getting a time-tested material that bridges traditional and contemporary styles.
 Its versatility shines in homes from classic farmhouse to sleek modern.

 • Classic Marble Look: Quartz really shines with its marble-inspired designs.
 Options like “Calacatta” and “Carrara” styles give you the white-with-gray-veining of Italian marble without the upkeep.